Hammerling-Research-Group/dlq/README.md

 3. Go into the unzipped folder and open `DLQ.Rproj` by double clicking it.
 This should open a new RStudio session, with `DLQ.Rproj` set as the root.

-4. In the session, navigate to the `Files` tab and start by opening and running the `MAIN_1_simulate.R` script.
+4. In the session, navigate to the `Files` tab and start by opening and running the `MAIN_1_simulate.R` script. *Note*: For details on these scripts, see the `Code Structure` section below.

 5. Then, proceed to and run the `MAIN_2_DLQ.R` script.

-## Usage

-This line only downloads the zipped main codebase.
-Once downloaded, it needs to be uncompressed/unzipped.
-This can be done manually to avoid potential errors with file paths, etc. Once unzipped, users can open DLQ.Rproj, which will initiate a new RStudio session.
-From there, they navigate to R, and start with MAIN_1_* , and progress through.

 ## Code Structure

 The code is separated into two main scripts: 1) `MAIN_1_simulate` runs the Gaussian puff atmospheric dispersion model, and 2) `MAIN_2_DLQ` uses output from the Gaussian puff model to perform DLQ.
 The `/helpers/HELPER_*` scripts contain auxiliary functions used in the `MAIN_1_` and `MAIN_2_` scripts.

 Inputs to the `MAIN_1_` and `MAIN_2_` files are controlled using two configuration files found in the `input_data` directory:

   - `simulation_config.txt` file controls input for the `MAIN_1_` script

   - `DLQ_config.txt` controls input for the `MAIN_2_` script

 The `../Example/MAIN_3_` script generates all results and figures for the accompanying manuscript (Daniels et al. 2024): https://doi.org/10.1525/elementa.2023.00110